-- 1. Tri-service resettlement policy permits early access to the full resettlement provision for those Service personnel (SP) who are likely to be medically discharged or are undergoing PULHHEEMS Administrative Pamphlet, Restricted Employment in Current Unit (RECU) action. - 2.
+- 1. Tri-service resettlement policy permits early access to the full resettlement provision for those Service personnel (SP) who are likely to be medically discharged or are undergoing PULHHEEMS Administrative Pamphlet, Restricted Employment in Current Unit (RECU) action in accordance with AGAI 78 and AGAI 99. - 2.
 The aim of early access is to allow the SP to have more time to prepare, research, plan and undertake resettlement, given the potential for a medical discharge.
 The Army will take at risk access to resettlement allowances.
-Should the appropriate Medical Board (MB) recommend and Directorate of Manning (Army) decide that the SP will remain in Service then the resettlement allowances will be reset as if previously unused. - 3.
-Early access will, where applicable, grant extra support and help from the Defence Career Transition Partnership Specialist Support Programme (CTP SSP)57 with a Specialist Employment Consultant (SEC).
-This route is known as CTP Assist.
-Access to the CTP Assist and SEC is authorised by the Army Transition Assessment Board (ATAB) held at unit level during the Unit Health Committee (UHC) meeting or the 28-day case conference. - 4.
-The SSP58 is designed to offer a specialist career service to those with the greatest barriers to employment, be it a physical injury, psychological condition or terminal illness.
-The majority of SP who are medically discharged will not be referred to the SSP because their condition does not warrant it but each SP will be assessed on a case by case basis.
+Should the appropriate Medical Board (MB) recommend, and Directorate of Manning (Army) decide that the SP will remain in Service then the resettlement allowances will be reset as if previously unused. - 3.
+Early access will, where applicable, grant extra support and help from the Defence Career Transition Partnership (CTP) Core Resettlement Programme or for those with the greatest barriers to resettlement access to CTP Assist.
+Application for CTP Assist is raised by the Unit and authorised by the IERO and CO.
+The application form can be found within JSP 534, Part 2, Annex N. - 4.
+CTP Assist is designed to offer a specialist career service to those with the greatest barriers to employment, be it a physical injury, psychological condition, or terminal illness.
+The majority of SP who are medically discharged will not be referred to CTP Assist because their condition does not warrant it, but each SP will be assessed on a case-by-case basis.